bluebirdOT/HackTheWorld/Wakanda Project/README.md

   * Physical security of the server hardware.
   * Extensive ongoing monitoring or intrusion detection systems.

 **4\.
-Methodology & Technical Approach ("Network Option B")**
+Methodology & Technical Approach ("Isolated Virtual Environment")**

-The core of this project lies in the "Network Option B" architecture:
+The core of this project lies in the "Isolated Virtual Environment" architecture:

 1. **Proxmox VE Host Setup:**
    * Install Proxmox VE on a dedicated physical server.